SajidaMemon/Task-Management-System/README.md

 - `Step 14:` Do makemigrations and migrate, then createsuperuser to login to admin penal:
   `python3 manage.py makemigrations
  python3 manage.py migrate
  python3 manage.py createsuperuser
  username: admin
  password: admin`

-- `Step 15:` create a model named `Label` and then makemigrations and migrate. after that register this class on admin.py.
+- `Step 15:` create a model named `Label` and then makemigrations and migrate. after that register this class on admin.py. owner is OnetoOneField so that there will be no duplicate record.

 - `Step 16:` create model named `task` and add many to many fields and then makemigrations and migrate.